 - High-level (most common) / low-level

 - Command / Compiled / Script language

 - Answer set

-There are dozens of other paradigms that can be used to classify a programming language.
+There are other paradigms that can classify a programming language.
 We've tried to list only the most common as a starting point.

 A language can also be broken into one of five generation languages.

 List of computer programming languages

 Today, there are hundreds of different programming languages.
 The following section contains an index of the different programming and scripting languages currently listed on our site.
 Clicking any of the following languages displays an explanation and examples of that language.

 Languages marked with an asterisk (*) in the list above are not technically a programming language.
 They are markup, style sheet, and database management languages that are included in the list for those who may consider them as a programming language.